markNZed/meta-markdown/markdown_example/HumanistProcessPhilosophy_Summary.md

 ## Automated Enhancements

-Sure!
-Please provide the Markdown content you'd like me to review, and I'll check it for grammatical errors and style improvements.
+Certainly!
+Please provide the Markdown content you'd like me to review and correct.

 ## Summary